alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 render_with_liquid: false
 ---

-This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.
+This guide walks through writing a post with the _Chirpy_ template.
+Even if you've used Jekyll before, it's worth a skim since some features need specific variables.

 ## Naming and Path

-Create a new file named `YYYY-MM-DD-TITLE.EXTENSION`{: .filepath} and put it in the `_posts`{: .filepath} of the root directory.
-Please note that the `EXTENSION`{: .filepath} must be one of `md`{: .filepath} and `markdown`{: .filepath}.
-If you want to save time of creating files, please consider using the plugin [`Jekyll-Compose`](https://github.com/jekyll/jekyll-compose) to accomplish this.
+Create `YYYY-MM-DD-TITLE.EXTENSION`{: .filepath} in `_posts`{: .filepath} at the root. `EXTENSION`{: .filepath} must be `md`{: .filepath} or `markdown`{: .filepath}.
+To save time, use [`Jekyll-Compose`](https://github.com/jekyll/jekyll-compose).

 ## Fonts

-For front img :
-Coolvetica RG, Size 36 on paint.net
+Front image: Coolvetica RG, size 36 in paint.net.
+Export to WebP at 1200x630.

-export to webp

-1200x630

 ## Media conversion

-How to convert png files to webp for this website
+Convert PNG files to WebP for this site:

 ```bash
 sudo apt install webp
 sudo pacman -Syu webp
 ```

-To convert an image to webp, the -q switch defines the output quality and -o specifies the output file.
+To convert an image to WebP, `-q` sets output quality and `-o` sets the output file.

 ```bash
 cwebp -q 85 myimg.png -o myimg.webp
 ```

-Custom script to change all .png file to .webp in a folder :
+Custom script to convert all `.png` files to `.webp` in a folder:

 ```bash
 #!/bin/bash